What other travelers are saying about Toroki Falls

 If it's crowded, it might be best to move quickly and take photos. lol

 According to a Kagoshima tourism website, Toroki Falls, located at the mouth of the Koino River, is "one of only two waterfalls in Japan that fall into the sea."
-Parking is available in the spacious car park at Pontankan across the road, from where it is about a three-minute walk.
-The path is well-maintained up the middle, but the path is a little rough at the end, so sneakers are recommended.
+Parking is available in the spacious Pontankan car park across the road, from where it's about a three-minute walk.
+The path is well maintained up to the middle, but the trail is a little rough at the end, so we recommend wearing sneakers.
 From the observation deck, you can see the waterfall cascading directly from the river into the sea, the red bridge, and Mt.
 Mochomu with its exposed rocks in the background.
-On your way back from seeing the waterfall, we recommend "Pontankan's passion fruit shaved ice"!
+On your way back from seeing the waterfall, we recommend having some passion fruit shaved ice at Pontankan!